mick88/samp-client/README.md

 client.disconnect()
 ```

-It is recommended to use use the class as a context manager to automatically connect and disconnect do reduce code and have lifecycle managed automatically:
+It is recommended to use use the class as a context manager to automatically connect and disconnect to reduce code and have lifecycle managed automatically:
 ```python
 from samp_client.client import SampClient